 Dollhouse: Alpha.
 The character's reveal gave cold shivers, considering how convincingly the actor had been selling the goofy one-off hilarious fanservice guest star part up to that point in the episode.

 During his early TV career, British presenter Louis Theroux ruthlessly exploited a put-on faux-naif persona to lull his subjects into a false sense of security.
 He also intentionally played stupid until he annoys his subjects to spell out their views, which has been couched beforehand in elaborate euphemisms and doublespeak, in offensively plain language.
 This was a surprisingly effective interview technique, though it seems that people eventually caught on, and he doesn't do it much now.

 A large part of the modus operandi of rookie lawyer protagonist Kuryu Kohei in Hero is to act ditzy and excitable, hiding his brilliant mind.

 Used by then rookie defense lawyer Randy Dworkin in Law & Order: After letting all the People's witnesses go unchallenged, he lays out a case basically saying finding his client guilty is questioning the will of God.
 After the judge shoots this down, he then changes his client's plea to not guilty by reason of mental defect.
 Normally this wouldn't be allowed at that stage of the trial, but he then reveals his client will have a solid appeal on Sixth Amendment (right to a fair trial) grounds, using his own incompetent defense up to this point as evidence.
 All to catch the prosecution off guard with the plea change.

 Judge: Either you are a brilliant strategist, or you are the biggest jackass to step foot in my courtroom.

-Boston Legal's Denny Crane seems like a senile, self absorbed wackjob and he usually is...until he steps into a courtroom.
-Then Again he is Denny Crane.
+Boston Legal's Denny Crane seems like a senile, self absorbed whackjob, and he usually is...until he steps into a courtroom.
+Then he is again Denny Crane.